 - In another mixing bowl, stir together the light brown sugar, self raising flour and baking powder

-- In a mixing bowl or large jug, whisk together the vegetable oil, milk, biscoff spread and vinegar.
+- In a mixing bowl or large jug, whisk together the vegetable oil, milk, vanilla extract, biscoff spread and vinegar.
 I find it's easier to add the biscoff first, then whisk the oil into it bit by bit, then add the other ingredients

 - Make a well in the centre of the flour mixture, and pour in the oil and milk mixture, whisk them together gently with a hand whisk until smooth